 - 1.a.
 Turn the engine off before troubleshooting and maintenance work unless the maintenance work requires it to be running. - 1.b.
+Operate engines in open, well-ventilated areas or vent the engine exhaust fumes outdoors. - 1.c.
 Do not add the fuel near an open flame welding arc or when the engine is running.
 Stop the engine and allow it to cool before refueling to prevent spilled fuel from vaporizing on contact with hot engine parts and igniting.
 Do not spill fuel when filling tank.
 If fuel is spilled, wipe it up and do not start engine until fumes have been eliminated.

-1.c.
+1.d.
 Keep all equipment safety guards, covers and devices in position and in good repair.
 Keep hands, hair, clothing and tools away from V-belts, gears, fans and all other moving parts when starting, operating or repairing equipment.

-- 1.d.
+- 1.e.
 In some cases it may be necessary to remove safety guards to perform required maintenance.
 Remove guards only when necessary and replace them when the maintenance requiring their removal is complete.
-Always use the greatest care when working near moving parts. - 1.e.
+Always use the greatest care when working near moving parts. - 1.f.
 Do not put your hands near the engine fan.
-Do not attempt to override the governor or idler by pushing on the throttle control rods while the engine is running. - 1.f.
-To prevent accidentally starting gasoline engines while turning the engine or welding generator during maintenance work, disconnect the spark plug wires, distributor cap or magneto wire as appropriate. - 1.g.
+Do not attempt to override the governor or idler by pushing on the throttle control rods while the engine is running. - 1.g.
+To prevent accidentally starting gasoline engines while turning the engine or welding generator during maintenance work, disconnect the spark plug wires, distributor cap or magneto wire as appropriate. - 1.h.
 To avoid scalding, do not remove the radiator pressure cap when the engine is hot.

-- 1.h.
-Using a generator indoors CAN KILL YOU IN MINUTES. - 1.i.
+- 1.i.
+Using a generator indoors CAN KILL YOU IN MINUTES. - 1.j.
 Generator exhaust contains carbon monoxide.
-This is a poison you cannot see or smell. - 1.j.
-NEVER use inside a home or garage, EVEN IF doors and windows are open. - 1.k.
-Only use OUTSIDE and far away from windows, doors and vents. - 1.I.
+This is a poison you cannot see or smell. - 1.k.
+NEVER use inside a home or garage, EVEN IF doors and windows are open.

+1.m.
 Avoid other generator hazards.
 READ MANUAL BEFORE USE.